Chip Award Winner

 PHP - Ambient Light Bricklet

-This is the API description for the PHP bindings of the Ambient Light Bricklet.
-General information on what this device does and the technical specifications can be found here.
+This is the description of the PHP API bindings for the Ambient Light Bricklet.
+General information and technical specifications for the Ambient Light Bricklet are summarized in its hardware description.

 Examples